DDTH/ddth-id/README.md

 ## Usage ##

-`ddth-id` can generate several types of IDs:
+`ddth-id` can generate several types of ID:

 - Distributed:
-  - Based on Twitter Snowflake algorithm: 40, 64 and 128-bit integers.
+  - Based on Twitter Snowflake algorithm: 48, 64 and 128-bit integers.
-  - Generated IDs are unique across all nodes (provided each node has a unique id).
+  - Generated IDs are unique across all nodes (each node must has a unique node-id).
-  - Next generated ID is larger than prebious IDs.
+  - Next generated ID is larger than previous ones.
   - Time-based: each generated ID is associated with a timestamp.
   - Non-serial: `next-id` is NOT equal to `previous-id + 1`!
 - Serial: